Antique China Hutch Makeover | Step By Step

 This is by far my FAVORITE style of furniture.
 There isn’t anything quite like Jacobean style pieces, their detail and round feet get me every time.

-(Check out this other Jacobean buffet makeover that Natalie painted!)
+(Check out this other Jacobean buffet that Natalie painted in this black painted antique buffet makeover!)

 This particular piece was sourced for a client that shares the same warm and cozy feelings for these depression-era pieces that we do, so once we got this piece in our workshop we couldn’t wait to get started.